How to Convert WAV to MP3 with FFmpeg in Windows and Linux

 Convert WAV to MP3 with a GUI

-If the command line isn't to your liking there are many tools and utilities which offer a GUI (Graphical User Interface) which can be a lot easier to use.
-Here are my two preferred options, one for Linux and one for Windows, although technically Audacity can be used in both Windows and Linux.
+If the command line isn't your liking, many tools and utilities offer a GUI (Graphical User Interface), which can be easier to use.
+Here are my two preferred options, one for Linux and one for Windows, although technically, Audacity can be used in Windows and Linux.

 How to Batch Convert WAV to MP3 Using SoundConverter on Linux